lhr-solar/BPS/Docs/source/Overview/design-requirements.rst

         * the voltage of a module exceeds the safe range
         * the current through the cells exceeds the safe range
         * the temperature exceeds the maximum specified in the datasheet
+        * an open wire is detected
+        * the BPS RTOS stops functioning properly
+        * a hard fault occurs
+        * a lot of data is dropped from LTC boards at once

         .. note::
             The temperature and current limits vary depending on whether the battery is charging or discharging.